 For the first quarter, place it straight into a small bowl and enjoy the taste of the eel and sauce by itself.
 You can enjoy the same sweet and rich flavor as a regular unagi donburi.

-I also recommend to add additional sauce or sansho (Japanese pepper) to taste, or to mix the rice and eel.
+I also recommend adding additional sauce or sansho (Japanese pepper) to taste or mixing the rice and eel.
 I personally love sansho with unagi!

 For the third quarter, it is most common to pour dashi/green tea over the hitsumabushi along with toppings and condiments such as wasabi.
 We call this version "unagi chazuke".
 The refreshing taste allows you to enjoy eel in a completely different way.

-This is actually my favourite part of hitsumabushi!
+This is actually my favorite part of hitsumabushi!

 You can learn more about ochazuke as a dish on my salmon ochazuke post!